arpitkushwaha/arpitkushwaha/README.md

 - ⚡ Fun fact: ...
 -->

-- I am a 21-year-old Student + Software Developer.
+- 21-year-old Student + Software Developer.
-- Strong drive to develop beautiful and robust applications.
+- Strong drive to develop Beautiful and Robust applications.
-- I discovered my passion at the age of 12 while coding in C just for fun.
+- Discovered my passion at the age of 12 while coding in C just for fun.
-- I have worked on multiple industry-related projects, developed Mobile-Apps and Web-Apps professionally.
+- Worked on multiple industry-related projects, developed Mobile-Apps and Web-Apps professionally.
 - Won 5+ Hackathons.